- Creating meetings, users, and groups

-Hi I'm Garrick Chow and welcome to Adobe Connect Essential Training.
-In this course I'll be showing you how to set up and use Connect for online meetings you can hold with others in your company or organization, or just anyone with the web browser and internet connection.
-I'll start by showing you how to create a new meeting room in Connect and how to establish your basic necessities such as making sure you and your attendees can hear each other either over your computers or via telephone conference system.
-I'll explain how to open and manage the various pods you will use in your meetings to share content, chat, or even video conference.
+- [Garrick] Hi, I'm Garrick Chow and welcome to this course on Adobe Connect.
+In this course, I'll be showing you how to setup and use Connect for online meetings you can hold with others in your company or organization or just anyone with a web browser and an internet connection.
+I'll start by showing you how to create a new meeting room in Connect, and how to establish your basic necessities, such as making sure you and your attendees can hear eachother either over your computers or via a telephone conference system.
+I'll explain how to open and manage the various pods you'll use in your meeting to share content, chat or even video conference.

-We'll looks specifically at activities like sharing a Powerpoint presentation, sharing your screen and providing downloadable content so your attendees can have files to take away from the meeting.
-I'll also discuss best practices for setting up and managing your meeting rooms to make sure you, your attendees, and other presenters have everything they need to communicate and collaborate within the meeting.
-We'll be covering all of this and a lot more.
-So let's get started with Adobe Connect Essential Training.
+We'll look specifically at activities like sharing a PowerPoint presentation, sharing your screen, and providing downloadable content so your attendees can have files to take away from the meeting.
+I'll also discuss best practices for setting up and managing your meeting rooms to make sure you, your attendees, and other presenters, have everything they need to communicate and collaborate within the meeting.
+We'll be covering all this and a lot more so let's get started.

 1. Creating Meetings

 3. Basic Presenting